SahilTikale/haas/docs/network-drivers.md

 ## Switch drivers

 At present, all switch drivers shipped with HIL require that the VLAN pool allocator is in use.
-There are three switch drivers shipped with
+There are five switch drivers shipped with
 HIL:

 * ``hil.ext.switches.dell``, which provides a driver for the Dell